Yu-Gi-Oh! The Eternal Duelist Soul: Gameplay

-Reception
+Release and reception

+Yu-Gi-Oh!
+The Eternal Duelist Soul was released in Japan for the Game Boy Advance on July 5, 2001.

 The game received an aggregate score of 81/100 on Metacritic, indicating "generally favorable reviews".

 Craig Harris of IGN rated the game 8/10 points, praising the gameplay as "a lot of fun", calling it "so simple to understand that it almost doesn't need [a tutorial]".
 However, he criticized the dearth of story in the campaign mode, saying that he wished the characters had more exposition, and noting that the game was "obviously made for already-familiar fans".
 He also called the game's interface "a little wonky".

 Matt Keil of TechTV rated the game 4/5 stars, calling it "by far the best of the Yu-Gi-Oh! games to make it to American shores" at the time of its release, and noting that it was a more faithful adaptation of the card game than previous entries.
 He also called it much more enjoyable than its predecessors due to the elimination of the star chip system, as well as other limitations on card use and opponent level.

 Pocket Games magazine rated the game 8/10, calling it "one for the hardcore Yu-Gi-Oh! players".
 Marc Saltzman of The Cincinnati Enquirer rated the game 4/5 stars, calling it a "solid pick".